Anti-Mormon critics argue from at least two different positions.

 Our present standards concerning plagiarizing, footnoting, and editorial adherence to the original manuscript did not begin to penetrate even professional historical writing in American until nearly fifty years after the original composition and editing of Joseph Smith's history, and were not generally reflected in non-professional histories until long after B.H.
 Roberts prepared the second edition of that history in 1900.

-So, the quote attributed to Joseph actually appears to have come years later from W.W.
-Phelps, which means the quote reflects only his understanding of the situation and his memory of what Joseph said.
+So, the quote attributed to Joseph actually appears to have come years later from Willard Richards, who wasn't even there at the time of the alleged statement.
 Unfortunately, it was a complex situation.
 And Joseph's method of translation does not require us to assume that he was even looking at the rolls of papyrus or explaining to his scribes which roll(s) he was talking about when he identified that the papyrus contains the writings of Abraham and Joseph.
-Moreover, the account from Phelps could also be tainted by the public perception about the rolls as it developed over the intervening years.
-In any event, Phelps does not inform us of anything Joseph himself actually said, and instead Phelps gives his own account wherein he chooses to talk about the scribes, and takes liberties such as the phrase "much to our joy," etc.
+Moreover, the account from Richards could also be tainted by the public perception about the rolls as it developed over the intervening years.
+In any event, Richards does not inform us of anything Joseph himself actually said, and instead gives his own account wherein he chooses to talk about the scribes, and takes liberties such as the phrase "much to our joy," etc.

-In a letter to William Frye, Oliver is known to have made a statement describing his understanding of the Book of Joseph.
+In a non-extant letter to William Frye, Oliver Cowdery made a statement describing his understanding of the Book of Joseph.
 In the history of the Church, this statement was also wrongly attributed in first person to Joseph.

 The letter written by Cowdery states in part: